scottscharl/scottscharl.github.io/_posts/2020-11-15-personal-CRM.md

 I want an app that provides this same functionality, but for my friends and family.

+So, I'm going to build it.

 The app should:
 - Keep track of when I last contacted someone
 - Notify me when it's their birthday or anniversary
-- Remind me of their kids' names
+- Remind me of their kids' names (!)
 - Allow me to set a cadence of how often I want to check in with them
-- Prompt me (in real time or in a daily list) to call/text/email/Signal/Twitter DM them, ideally while considering time zone
+- Prompt me (in real time or in a daily list) to call/text/email/WhatsApp/Signal/DM them, ideally while considering time zone
 - Send them a card when I click a button
+- More things that I haven't thought of yet

 So, I'm going to build it.

-I'd love to hear your suggestions on what how you'd use or build an app like this.
-Email me at [hello@scottscharl.com](mailto:hello@scottscharl.com) or DM me on Twitter [@scott_scharl](https://twitter.com/scott_scharl).
+What's missing from my feature list above?
+I'd love to hear from you via [email](mailto:hello@scottscharl.com) or on Twitter [@scott_scharl](https://twitter.com/scott_scharl).

 For updates on this project, subscribe to my email updates below!